In this document, we’ll go through how to setup a Hetzner purchased server, using 2 methods to mount your disks in Raid 0.

 It will take 512 megabyte and use it for boot and use the rest disk group you define a bit below.

-Here you use 10G for swap, 20G for temp and all the rest of the storage for a /
+Here you use 10G for swap, 20G for temp and all the rest of the storage for a / mount.

 Ps. the Swap line can be removed entirely on systems with lots of ram/space